BellaUna286/NSF-ATE/README.md

 # NSF-ATE
- costs of Green and Renewable Energy Projects focus on collecting data regarding the costs of Green and Renewable Energy Projects - how much has been spent, how much more is projected to be spent, and on what.
-Green Infrastructure Fee Analysis

 This project analyzes the Green Infrastructure Fee based on 3 sample bills from UNA Maui Energy data in 2025.